RolandBernard/TerminalImageRenderer/README.md

 # TerminalImageRenderer

-Implements a way to draw image buffers to termnal using ncurses in C.
+Implements a way to draw image buffers to termnal in C.
+The implementation only supports terminals with true color and the ability to diablay Unicode block characters.

 ---
 ###### Copyright (c) 2019 Roland Bernard